HQarroum/event-emitter/README.md

 .emit("event.bar", "bar");
 ```

-> Callable objects in C++11 includes lambda functions, functors, free-functions and pointers to methods.
+> Callable objects in C++11 includes lambda expressions, functors, free-functions and pointers to methods.
 Also note that it is possible to chain the calls to the methods exposed by the `emitter_t` instance.

 #### Typed subscriptions